Water Testing

 • Bottle number 3 is used for the water collected 3 minutes after bottle number 2 (with the water flowing during that time).
 This is intended to collect fresh water entering from the water main in the street.
 In rare cases, lead particles caught in faucet screens or other lead sources such as service lines or internal plumbing can transfer to this sample as the water flows through the plumbing.

-• The three bottle testing procedure is based on the average plumbing of a single family home.
+• The three bottle testing procedure is based on the average plumbing of a single-family home.
 If a home is larger or has a longer service line, the timing may not work out as intended.

 The EPA action level for lead in water is 15 µg/L. (micrograms per Liter)